Chapter 4723-27 Medication Administration by Certified Medication Aide

 (3) Obtain the signature of the nurse who observed satisfactory performance of the skill by the certified medication aide on the date indicated on the medication skills checklist.

-(A) The board, by a vote of a quorum, may revoke or may refuse to grant a medication aide certificate to a person found by the board to have committed fraud in passing an examination required to obtain the certificate or to have committed fraud, misrepresentation, or deception in applying for or securing a medication aide certificate issued by the board.
+(A) The board, by a vote of a quorum, may impose a fine of not more than five hundred dollars per violation; or deny a certificate, revoke, suspend or place restrictions on a certificate, reprimand or otherwise discipline an applicant or certificate holder found by the board to have committed fraud in passing an examination required to obtain the certificate or to have committed fraud, misrepresentation, or deception in applying for or securing a medication aide certificate issued by the board.

 (B) The board, by a vote of a quorum, may impose one or more of the following sanctions: deny, revoke, suspend, or place restrictions on any medication aide certificate issued by the board; reprimand or otherwise discipline a holder of a medication aide certificate; or impose a fine of not more than five hundred dollars per violation.
 The sanctions may be imposed for any of the following:

-(1) Denial, revocation, suspension, or restriction of authority to practice a health care occupation, in Ohio or another state or jurisdiction, including but not limited to nursing, practice as a dialysis technician, nurse aide, community health care worker or medication aide, for any reason other than a failure to renew;
+(1) Denial, revocation, suspension, or restriction of authority to engage in a licensed profession or practice a health care occupation, in Ohio or another state or jurisdiction, including but not limited to nursing, practice as a dialysis technician, nurse aide, community health care worker or medication aide, for any reason other than a failure to renew;

 (2) Administering medications as a certified medication aide, having failed to renew a medication aide certificate issued under this chapter, or while a medication aide certificate is under suspension or inactive;

-(3) Conviction of, a plea of guilty to, a judicial finding of guilt of, a judicial finding of guilt resulting from a plea of no contest to, or a judicial finding of eligibility for intervention in lieu of conviction for, of a misdemeanor committed in the course of practice;
+(3) Conviction of, a plea of guilty to, a judicial finding of guilt of, a judicial finding of guilt resulting from a plea of no contest to, or a judicial finding of eligibility for a pretrial diversion or similar program or for intervention in lieu of conviction for, of a misdemeanor committed in the course of practice;

-(4) Conviction of, a plea of guilty to, a judicial finding of guilt of, a judicial finding of guilt resulting from a plea of no contest to, or a judicial finding of eligibility for intervention in lieu of conviction for, any felony or of any crime involving gross immorality or moral turpitude;
+(4) Conviction of, a plea of guilty to, a judicial finding of guilt of, a judicial finding of guilt resulting from a plea of no contest to, or a judicial finding of eligibility for a pretrial diversion or similar program or for intervention in lieu of conviction for, any felony or of any crime involving gross immorality or moral turpitude;

-(5) Selling, giving away, or administering drugs or therapeutic devices for other than legal and legitimate therapeutic purposes; or conviction of, a plea of guilty to, a judicial finding of guilt of, a judicial finding of guilt resulting from a plea of no contest to, or a judicial finding of eligibility for intervention in lieu of conviction for, violating any municipal, state, county, or federal drug law;
+(5) Selling, giving away, or administering drugs or therapeutic devices for other than legal and legitimate therapeutic purposes; or conviction of, a plea of guilty to, a judicial finding of guilt of, a judicial finding of guilt resulting from a plea of no contest to, or a judicial finding of eligibility for a pretrial diversion or similar program or for intervention in lieu of conviction for, violating any municipal, state, county, or federal drug law;

-(6) Conviction of, a plea of guilty to, a judicial finding of guilt of, a judicial finding of guilt resulting from a plea of no contest to, or a judicial finding of eligibility for intervention in lieu of conviction for, an act in another jurisdiction that would constitute a felony or a crime of moral turpitude in Ohio;
+(6) Conviction of, a plea of guilty to, a judicial finding of guilt of, a judicial finding of guilt resulting from a plea of no contest to, or a judicial finding of eligibility for a pretrial diversion or similar program or for intervention in lieu of conviction for, an act in another jurisdiction that would constitute a felony or a crime of moral turpitude in Ohio;

-(7) Conviction of, a plea of guilty to, a judicial finding of guilt of, a judicial finding of guilt resulting from a plea of no contest to, or a judicial finding of eligibility for intervention in lieu of conviction for, an act in the course of practice in another jurisdiction that would constitute a misdemeanor in Ohio;
+(7) Conviction of, a plea of guilty to, a judicial finding of guilt of, a judicial finding of guilt resulting from a plea of no contest to, or a judicial finding of eligibility for a pretrial diversion or similar program or for intervention in lieu of conviction for, an act in the course of practice in another jurisdiction that would constitute a misdemeanor in Ohio;

-(8) Self-administering or otherwise taking into the body any dangerous drug, as defined in section 4729.01 of the Revised Code, in any way not in accordance with a legal, valid prescription issued for that individual;
+(8) Self-administering or otherwise taking into the body any dangerous drug, as defined in section 4729.01 of the Revised Code, in any way not in accordance with a legal, valid prescription issued for that individual, or self-administering or otherwise taking into the body any drug that is a schedule I controlled substance;

-(9) Habitual indulgence in the use of controlled substances, other habit-forming drugs, or alcohol or other chemical substances to an extent that impairs the ability to comply with standards of safe medication administration established in rule 4723-27-02 of the Administrative Code;
+(9) Habitual or excessive use of controlled substances, other habit-forming drugs, or alcohol or other chemical substances to an extent that impairs the individual's ability to comply with standards of safe medication administration established in rule 4723-27-02 of the Administrative Code;

-(10) Impairment of the ability to comply with standards of safe medication administration established in rule 4723-27-02 of the Administrative Code because of habitual or excessive use of drugs, alcohol, or other chemical substances that impair the ability to practice;
+(10) Impairment of the ability to comply with standards of safe medication administration established in rule 4723-27-02 of the Administrative Code because of the use of drugs, alcohol, or other chemical substances;

 (11) Impairment of the ability to comply with standards of safe medication administration established in rule 4723-27-02 of the Administrative Code because of a physical or mental disability;